ldelossa/sway-fzfify/README.md

 Opens an FZF window containing all windows across all environments.
 Focuses the window (switching workpace if required) on selection.

+### sway-window-move

+Open an FZF window containing all workspaces and move the currently focused window to the selected workspace.

 ### sway-workspace-move

 Opens an FZF window containing all workspaces.